 On the other hand, preventative maintenance ensures the stability of downstream channels, maintains good water quality, prevents unpleasant odors and annoying insects, and keeps the area looking well-kept – all critical aspects for both a business and a residence.

 There are several retention pond maintenance tasks to stay on top of.
 Read on for a list of the most important routine measures you should take to prevent more significant problems and keep your pond in good working condition.

 Inspections: Stormwater pond inspections should be performed as part of an overall stormwater management plan.
 Depending on the size of the property, they should be conducted quarterly or annually and within 24 hours of a major storm event that generates more than one inch of rain.
 Inspectors should have a detailed checklist of things to look for after rainfall, including obstructions, trash accumulation, erosion, and sedimentation.

 Vegetation management: Monthly mowing helps prevent erosion and maintains pleasing aesthetics around the stormwater pond.
 Businesses or property owners should minimize fertilizer and pesticide use to avoid downstream pollution.

 Mechanical equipment maintenance: Check valves, pumps, fence gates, locks, and mechanical components during periodic inspections.

 Sediment removal: About every six months, accumulated sediment must be removed from the bottom of the outlet structure.
 During this process, pond depths should also be checked at several points.
-If accumulated sediment has decreased the pond’s original design depth by more than 25%, it should be removed.
+Accumulated sediment should be removed if it has decreased the pond’s original design depth by more than 25%.

 Structural repair and replacement: Eventually, the structural components of a stormwater pond will need to be repaired or replaced.
 A stormwater professional can help you determine when this is necessary.